michaelreneer/michaelreneer.github.io/content/website/the-bootstrap-fixed-grid.markdown

 Title: The Bootstrap Fixed Grid
 Date: 2013-4-14
 Tags: html5, css, bootstrap, responsive, fixed
-Subtitle: first crack at implementing a responsive fixed-width grid
+Subtitle: implementing a responsive fixed-width grid
 Summary: One of the first things I wanted to do with my blog - after exploring
          pelican - was to begin digging into some responsive layouts.
 I wanted a fixed-width design with various layouts and I wanted to test out a